M&A due diligence checklist: What documents to include?

 Strategic fit due diligence helps a buyer understand the target company’s total value and determine whether the deal is profitable in the long run.
 You should decide whether the target company fits your strategic plans by evaluating due diligence findings in other areas.

-To do so, you need to evaluate the following information:
+To do so, evaluate the following:

 - Acquisition value drivers, including technology, markets, products, and intellectual property